rarescrisan/typescript-api-service/README.md

-# Monorepo Setup for TypeScript Services
+# TypeScript Services Monorepo

-This is my boilerplate monorepo for developing typescript services.
+This is a monorepo structure I've developed for working with typescript services.
 An example api service is included, along with some helper packages and middleware.